 - Creating or Editing a New SLA Report

 - Filtering Dates

 - Uptime and Response Time Columns in SLA Reporting

 - Color Coded SLA Values

 - Finalizing SLA Reports

-To download a PDF copy of your SLA report, click Reports>SLA Reports, locate the report and then click Actions> Download PDF.
+To download a PDF or XLS copy of your SLA report, click Reports > SLA Reports, locate the report and then click the button Download PDF or Download XLS.

 To create a report, you need to complete several required attributes, including the report’s Name, a Default Date Range, as well as an Uptime and/or Response time section(s).
 You may add checks at report creation, or at any point by editing a report.